How to securely delete files with SDelete

 Note

 In the examples below, file name extensions are shown.
 For instance, in our screenshots below, the SDelete executable file is displayed as sdelete64.exe, but your computer might hide the extension .exe.
-In Windows 10, if you want to see file name extensions, click the View tab in File Explorer, and check the File name extensions box.
+In Windows 10, to see file name extensions, click the View tab in File Explorer, and check the File name extensions box.

 To view file extensions, open File Explorer, click the View tab, and check File name extensions.